-- (23) Assessment tasks that are lodged after submissions have closed, will be penalised 10% of the total assessment mark available, for each calendar day late unless an extension or application for special consideration has been approved. - a.
-For example, where an assignment is worth 30% of the semester grade and is due at 8.00am on a Monday, and the student submits at 1.00pm on the Tuesday, the student will be penalised 10% for the Monday and 10% for the Tuesday resulting in a reduction of the assigned mark by 6 marks (i.e. $30\% \times 0.2 = 6\%$ ). - b.
-Late assessment tasks will not be accepted after five (5) calendar days, and the student will receive zero (0) marks.
+- (25) Students will be encouraged to submit assessments on time to allow for marking and feedback to be provided in a timely manner.
+Where a student is unable to meet the deadline for submission, they should contact their lecturer to discuss their options or submit an application for extension. - (26) Assessment tasks that are lodged after submissions have closed, will be penalised 5% of the total assessment mark available, for each calendar day late unless an extension or application for special consideration has been approved. - a.
+For example, where an assignment is worth 30% of the semester grade and is due at 8.00am on a Monday, and the student submits at 1.00pm on the Tuesday, the student will be penalised 5% for the Monday and 5% for the Tuesday resulting in a reduction of the assigned mark by 3 marks (i.e. $30\% \times 0.1 = 3\%$). - b.
+Late assessment tasks will not be accepted after seven (7) calendar days, and the student will receive zero (0) marks.